-The article was explaining that the average salary in a certain region in Europe was 1900 Euro’s (to be clear this would be quite good in that region!).
-However, when looking closer they found out that the majority, namely 9 out of 10 people, only earned around 1000 Euros and one would earn 10.000 (I over simplified this of course, but you get the idea).
-If you do the math you will see that the average of this is indeed 1900, but we can all agree that this does not represent the “average” salary as we would use the word in day to day live.
+The article was explaining that the average salary in a certain region in Europe was 1,900 Euro (to be clear this would be quite good in that region!).
+However, when looking closer they found out that the majority, namely 9 out of 10 people, only earned around 1000 Euro and one would earn 10,000 (I oversimplified this of course, but you get the idea).
+If you do the math you will see that the average of this is indeed 1,900 Euro, but we can all agree that this does not represent the “average” salary as we would use the word in day-to-day life.
 So now let’s apply this thinking to application performance.

 The average response time is by far the most commonly used metric in application performance management.
-We assume that this represents a “normal” transaction, however, this would only be true if the response time is always the same (all transaction run at equal speed) or the response time distribution is roughly bell curved.
+We assume that this represents a “normal” transaction, however, this would only be true if the response time is always the same (all transactions run at equal speed) or the response time distribution is roughly bell-curved.

 We recognize that the average no longer represents the bulk of the transactions but can be a lot higher than the median.